-Dan Cong Wulong Tea 2016
+Dan Cong Wulong Tea 2022

 - Tea Origin

-- Chaozhou City, Guangdong Province
+- Phoenix Mountain, Chaozhou City, Guangdong Province, China

 - Tea Bush

-- Tea Master
+- Tea Maker

 - Harvest Time

-- Picking Standard
+- Plucking Standard

-- zhong kai mian (2-3 slightly open leaves)
+- Zhong kai mian

 This lightly oxidized and medium roasted Dan Cong wulong tea brews a light honey yellow tea color, with a sweet, mellow body and a light gardenia aroma.
-Yellow Sprig is a great tea for new Dan Cong wulong tea drinkers because of its high fragrance, light flavor and affordable price.
+Huang Zhi Xiang (Yellow Sprig) is a great tea for new Dan Cong wulong tea drinkers because of its high fragrance, light flavor and affordable price.

-Yellow Sprig’s origin of Chaozhou, in China’s southern Guangdong province, is famous for producing Dan Cong wulong tea.
+Yellow Sprig’s origin of Chaozhou in China’s southern Guangdong province is famous for producing Dan Cong wulong tea.
 The climate here is tropical, bordering on subtropical, and the yellowish-red soil is rich and fertile.
-According to Chaozhou’s local history, the near-by Phoenix Mountain was first cultivated for tea production over 600 years ago.
+According to Chaozhou’s local history, the nearby Phoenix Mountain was first cultivated for tea production over 600 years ago.

 The Phoenix Mountain tea region is very large and has many different peaks within it.
 The tallest peak, Wu Dong Mountain, is where the region’s tea history began.
 There are still over 4,000 tea bushes here that are over 100 years old.
 The oldest of these bushes is the mother bush of the Huang Zhi Xiang (Yellow Sprig) variety.
 The mother bush is six meters tall and is about 600 years old.
 Old bushes like these have large tree-like trunks and deep root systems and are locally referred to as “half-tree” tea bushes.
-The tea brewed from their leaves bares resemblance the robust and concentrated quality of old tree Puer tea from Yunnan.
+The tea brewed from their leaves bears resemblance the robust and concentrated quality of old tree Puer tea from Yunnan.

-The tea master will then take the leaves and use a very hot (above 200 degrees celsius) and quickly fry the tea leaves for about 10 minutes to kill the enzymes and stop the oxidation process.
+The tea master will then take the leaves and fry them at a very hot temperature (above 200°C) for about 10 minutes to kill the enzymes and stop the oxidation process.
 After the tea is fried, the leaves are soft and can be twisted into their shape.
 A kneading machine is use to compress and knead the leaves until they are twisted in to their long shape.
 The leaves will be wet and moist, so they are dried in an oven for about 40 minutes.
-The mao cha is now finished.
+The mao cha is then finished.
 They will pack all the mao cha in large bags and wait until the season is over to sort out the sprigs and unfolded leaves.
 The tea will be roasted one more time and will then be done.